openmedlab/PathoDuet/README.md

 ---

 <!-- Select some of the point info, feel free to delete -->
+Updated on 2023.12.15.
+We have revolutionized PathoDuet!
+Now, the p2/p3 models are named HE/IHC models, and a more detailed figure about our work is updated!
+The paper is also done, and will be available on arXiv soon.
 Updated on 2023.08.04.
 Sorry for the late release.
 Now the p3 model is available!
 The paper link will be available in next update soon.

 ## Key Features

-This repository provides the official implementation of PathoDuet: Foundation Model for Pathological Slide Analysis of H&E and IHC Stains.
+This repository provides the official implementation of PathoDuet: Foundation Models for Pathological Slide Analysis of H&E and IHC Stains.

 Key feature bulletin points here
-- A foundation model for histopathological image analysis.
+- Foundation models for histopathological image analysis.
-- The model covers both H&E and IHC stained images.
+- The models cover both H&E and IHC stained images.
-- The model achieves outstanding performance on both patch classification (following either a typical linear evaluation scheme, or a usual full fine-tuning scheme) and weakly-supervised WSl classification (using CLAM-SB).
+- The H&E model achieves outstanding performance on both patch classification (following either a typical linear evaluation scheme, or a usual full fine-tuning scheme) and weakly-supervised WSl classification (using CLAM-SB).
+- The IHC model is evaluated with some in-house tasks, and shows great performance.

 ## Links

 - [Model](https://drive.google.com/drive/folders/1aQHGabQzopSy9oxstmM9cPeF7QziIUxM)
+- Paper: An arXiv version is coming soon.
 <!-- [Code] may link to your project at your institute>

 <!-- give a introduction of your project -->
 ## Details

 Our model is based on a new self-supervised learning (SSL) framework.
-This framework aims at exploiting characteristics of histopathological images by introducing a pretext token during the training.
+This framework aims at exploiting characteristics of histopathological images by introducing a pretext token and following task raiser during the training.
 The pretext token is only a small piece of image, but contains special knowledge.

-In task 1, patch positioning, the pretext token is a small patch contained in a large region.
+In task 1, cross-scale positioning, the pretext token is a small patch contained in a large region.
 The special relation inspires us to position this patch in the region and use the features of the region to generate the feature of the patch in a global view.
 The patch is also sent to the encoder solely to obtain a local-view feature.
-The two features are pulled together to strengthen the model.
+The two features are pulled together to strengthen the H&E model.

-In task 2, multi-stain reconstruction, the pretext token is a small patch cropped from an image of one stain (H&E).
-The main input is the image of the other stain (IHC), and gets masked before the encoder.
-These two images are roughly registered, so it is possible to recover the image of the first stain giving only a small part of itself (stain information) and a whole image of the second stain (structure information).
-The two parts of features are concatenated and sent into the decoder, and finally reconstruct the image of the first stain.
+In task 2, cross-stain transferring, the pretext token is a small patch cropped from an image of one stain (H&E).
+The main input is the image of the other stain (IHC).
+These two images are roughly registered, so it is possible to style transfer one of them (H&E) to mimic the features of the other (IHC).
+The pseudo and real features are pulled together to obtain an IHC model on the basis of existing H&E model.

 <!-- Insert a pipeline of your algorithm here if got one -->
 <div align="center">